 For details about the company formation procedure in Ireland of a publishing business, please watch the video below:

 The Government encourages local and foreign investors to open publishing companies in Ireland by enforcing a comprehensive legislation.
 Also, most of the legislation for the protection of the printed press has been amended.
 Among the laws governing the protection of the publishing industry in Ireland are:

 Also, the Press Council of Ireland was established in 2008 with the main role of safeguarding and promoting professional and ethical standards in the written press.

 Our specialists in company formation in Ireland may provide you all required information about the legislation regarding the protection of the publishing industry.

-Foreign investors looking to set up a publishing company in Ireland will be very interested to find out the incorporation procedure is quite simple.
+Foreign investors looking to start a business in Ireland as a publishing company will be very interested to find out the incorporation procedure is quite simple.
 Once all the relevant documents are drafted and submitted with the Companies Registration Office in Ireland, the founder must select the appropriate NACE code from the Nomenclature of Activities in order to determine the type of activity the company will operate.
 The NACE codes for publishing and printing can be found in Section D, subsection DE in the Nomenclature as it follows: